dhyeynala/pet-voice-notes/README.md

 > "Why should humans have all the smart health tech?"
 > This project brings **AI-powered health tracking** to pets — featuring real-time voice notes, document uploads, and personalized medical summaries.

-## 🔐 Security Notice

-**⚠️ IMPORTANT**: This project uses API keys and credentials that must be kept secure.
-Please read [SECURITY.md](./SECURITY.md) for complete setup instructions before running the application.

 ---

 ## 🐾 Introduction